-- Mixing of the raw ingredients in rations specified the animal feed formula and
+- Mixing of the raw ingredients in rations specified the animal feed formula;

 - Packaging of the animal feed along with their labelling for selling into the markets worldwide.

 Raw materials on their procurement are first weighed and then tested and analysed to ensure that the required nutrients are present in the proper quality and quantity.
 Testing of these raw materials is done as much to ensure quality as to make them safe for use on animals and involves certain physical, chemical and electronic measurements to test if the raw materials match up to the predetermined standards.
-Thus testing is carried out for certain key quality indicators like:
+Thus testing is carried out for certain key quality indicators, such as:

 - Pathogens included etc.